alexandrascript/tech-writing-tools/accessibility/style.md

    - Use nested and consecutive headings.
 - Help provide context for screenreaders.
    - Don't have empty headings or headings with no associated content.
+- Lead into new page elements.
+   - Create expectations for the user.
+Page elements include tables, lists, images, videos, searches, commands, and code blocks.
+Always introduce a new page element using a lead-in sentence that explains what information the element contains or what the user needs to do.
 - Links should be descriptive.
    - Avoid "click here" and "learn more" when possible.
 Links should make sense when read out of context.
    - Use an external link icon to indicate that the link opens in a new window or tab.
 This can be done by adding target="_blank" to your link tag in Redwood.